 An alkaline earth (group 2) element.
 Calcium is a highly reactive metal, and it has atomic number 20.

-Calcium was first isolated in 1808 by Humphry Davy, who gave the element its name since it occurs in limestone.
+Calcium was first isolated in 1808 by Humphry Davy, who gave the element its name because it occurs limestone.
 Limestone is a sedimentary rock made up of various forms of calcium carbonate, CaCO3.

 calculate n.